-Tuesday, March TBA, 2-3:00 pm
+Tuesday, TBA, 2-3:00 pm

 Coffee Talk with Dr. Sue Have you wondered how your little one perceives and is making sense of the world around them?
 Enjoy a cup of delicious coffee with Dr. Sue, Associate Professor in the Department of Psychology at Northwestern University.
 Bring your cognitive development questions and learn about how you can become involved in research at Northwestern’s Infant Cognition Lab.
 Sue Hespos is a cognitive psychologist specializing in change and continuity in cognitive abilities throughout human development.
 She strives to improve our understanding of fundamental aspects of cognition through research on object representation, number concept, and the neural mechanisms of perception.
 Her primary interest is to study core perceptual and conceptual capacities that are common to everyone and to learn how these abilities are influenced by language.
 The National Science Foundation funds her research.
 She is an avid bicyclist and loves Chicago because there are endless new, cool restaurants to try.